PercussiveRepair/nyum/_recipes/beef_black_bean.md

 ---

 * `500g` beef flank steak or beef chuck (thinly sliced against the grain)
-* `1 tsp` baking soda
+* `1/4 tsp` baking soda
+* `1 tbsp` dary soy sauce
 * `60ml` water
 * `2 tsp` cornstarch
 * `2 tsp` vegetable oil
 * `2 tsp` oyster sauce
 * `1 tsp` Shaoxing wine

-> In a medium bowl, add the beef, baking soda, and water.
+> In a medium bowl, add the beef, baking soda, soy sauce and water.
 Massage the beef with your hands until most of the liquid is absorbed.
 >
 > Let stand for 1 to 2 hours (less time for more tender beef, or longer for a tougher cut like chuck).
->
-> Then rinse the beef thoroughly under running water until the water runs clear.
-Drain.
-This step tenderizes the meat before marinating.
 >
 > Then add the cornstarch, vegetable oil, oyster sauce, and Shaoxing wine.
 >